A General Pairwise Comparison Model for Extremely Sparse Networks: Main results

-\begin{remark} Although the conditions in Theorem \ref{general} may seem restrictive, Theorem \ref{general} is able to cover many common unbounded models of interest, i.e., the exponential family parametrization mentioned in Lemma \ref{exp} with sub-gaussian property.
-The example of Normal distribution model will be given in the following section. \end{remark}
+\begin{remark} Although Theorem \ref{general} may seem restrictive, it covers many common unbounded models of interest, that is, the exponential family parametrization mentioned in Lemma \ref{exp} with the sub-gaussian property.
+The example of normal distribution is given in the following section. \end{remark}